-It is a popular treatment since you may use it as a natural treatment for conditions such as anxiety.
+It is popular for its potential as a natural treatment for conditions such as anxiety.
 Typically, it is sold in the form of gels, oils, gummies, supplements, extracts, and more.

 What is THC?

 THC or delta-9-tetrahydrocannabinol is the main psychoactive compound in Cannabis.
 THC is known to cause a high sensation when you smoke Cannabis.
 Normally, this occurs because the THC triggers the release of brain chemical dopamine-a neurotransmitter involved in mood and pleasure.
-As a result, you end up experiencing a feeling higher than normal and also feelings of euphoria.
+As a result, you may experience a feeling higher than normal and also feelings of euphoria.

 THC can be found in ingredients such as oils, capsules, and edibles.
 However, it is commonly administered by smoking marijuana.